How To Get The Most Profit From Your Overseas Rental

 When Lief and Kathleen were buying their rental apartment in Paris, for example, most investors in the city were buying up studios.
-With fewer one- and two-bedroom properties in the rental pool, their two-bedroom apartment had less competition.
+With fewer one- and two-bed properties in the rental pool, their two-bed apartment had less competition.
 Think about what you can you do to stand above the rest.

 Secret #3: Don’t Underestimate Location

 For short-term rentals, walkability is vital.
-Foreign visitors in big cities typically don’t want to drive.
+Foreign visitors to big cities typically don’t want to drive.
 They want to stroll to shops, cafés, and restaurants.
-In major cities, proximity to public transport (especially a metro or tramline) is an advantage.
+In major cities, proximity to public transport (especially a metro or tram line) is an advantage.

 Secret #4: Don’t Overspend On Your Asset

 This one can be a challenge.
-Many first-time overseas buyers try to put their own stamp on a place—especially if they’re planning on spending some time in the property themselves (we call it “The Spousal Factor”).
+Many first-time overseas buyers try to put their own stamp on a place—especially if they’re planning to spend some time in the property themselves (we call it “The Spousal Factor”).

 Overspending on furniture is generally not recommended.
 Unless you are hitting the luxury market (and can charge higher rents to justify the cost), skip the antique shops and go with IKEA or similar.